 Source: Del Rey

 Absolutely excellent anime.
-Likely the most underrated I've watched, and I watch quite a bit.
+Likely the most underrated anime I've ever watched, and I watch quite a bit.
 If you don't mind heavy dialogue, then this is the perfect murder mystery for you.
+It's based on a novel, after all.
 Shaft nails the visuals as always.
-The plot twists are intense, and the last two episodes are mind-blowing.
+The plot twists are intense, and the last two episodes are killer.
 A slow burn that ends with a house fire.
 If you're looking for something similar to monogatari, you found it.
 If you're searching for that amazing anime nobody else has seen, your search is over.
-10 out of 10, it sticks with you.
+It sticks with you.
+I'm not quite sure why this anime was so poorly received by fans, but to be fair I hadn't read the novels before watching.

 There is no discussion yet for this series.